mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Markers to a Map.md

 | `MGLAnnotationImage` | `MGLAnnotationView` |

 **MGLAnnotationImage** is an annotation class that is easily customizable with any `UIImage`.
 It is highly performant, as the images are rendered directly using OpenGL.
 However, if you need to animate your annotations or control z-layer ordering, consider working with **MGLAnnotationView** which supports any animation that can be applied to a `UIView`.
-View hierarchy can also be manipulated by using `zPosition` property on `CALayer` to order an individual view, or by using other instance methods available on `UIView` such as `-[UIView bringSubviewToFront:]`.
+View hierarchy can be manipulated by using instance methods available on `UIView` such as `-[UIView bringSubviewToFront:]`.

 **MGLAnnotationView** is an annotation class that is an easily customizable `UIView`.
 Use this class if you need your markers to be dynamic or animated. `MGLAnnotationView` has a significant advantage over `MGLAnnotationImage` when you need every annotation to be unique.
 For example, annotation views are ideal for showing user locations on a map using high-resolution profile pictures.
 However, the map can slow down when many annotation views are visible at the same time, so if you need to add a very large number of markers, consider using our runtime styling APIs instead.